collinalexbell/HackMatrix/game-design.md

 Would a hierarchy of time help structure my game?
 For sure.
 Writing code is all about time chunking.

+### 28) State Machine
+I have static and dynamic objects
+Objects can have any programmable attribute given the nature of the game The possible states are any state the level designer or player can think up Anything can trigger state changes
 ## Idea
 Possible pitch ideas
 - Learn data structures